jaquelineduque/hortaConecta/README.md

 # hortaConecta
-Rest to supports buy and sell fruits and vegetables
+Rest to support buy and sell fruits and vegetables

 _Under developement_